zeel-pathak/passdom/README.md

 Hell Yeah

-CodeBin can easily be installed in your networks, and it is all Free and Open Source
+passdom can easily be installed in your networks, and it is all Free and Open Source
 * [ Source Code ] -> https://github.com/zeel-pathak/passdom

 ## Future update 🔥